mtalijanac/associations/docs/Introduction.md

 own timeline of observing and reacting to it; and thus similar, but not quite same story to tell about same fire.

-Events do not exist in vacuum.
+That is because events do not exist in vacuum.
 They have **interested parties**.
 When events are shared by multiple parties they have multiple durations and all sorts of interesting correlations.

-If you think abut it, at one level of abstraction, each episode of Poirot is essentially retelling same event, from multiple observers.
+If you think abut it, at one level of abstraction, each episode of Poirot is essentially retelling same event, from multiple **observers**.

-We can always add more time and more data to event, but question is when it is enough?
-Why do we do it?
+Finaly, great stories are not ever richer event, but sequences of events.
+And not any sequence of random events (a dog barks, a bee polinates), but one where events have **causality**.
+Causal events are the ones

-Well events do not exist in vacuum.
-They have **interested parties**:
+that:

-What else events have?
+  - are associated - by sharing parts of same data

-How about interested parties.
-They
+  - have proper time ordering

-And often, they have more than one observer:
+Timecache is data structure for storing timeordered associated data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>